 - – by taking more of an interest in skin care labelling, I became far more aware of just what I was putting on my skin – it came as rather a nasty shock;

-- – I found that my skin actually preferred the natural products I had tried making.
+- – I found that my dry skin actually preferred the natural products I had tried making.

 From that, I became determined to find out as much as I could and started to make more cold-process soaps and balms.
 Friends commented on them and asked to try them.
 Their positive feedback, and requests for more samples, encouraged me to take the (very!) big step of becoming fully safety assessed, EU compliant, and setting up my own company at the beginning of 2013.
 Whilst very daunting, I have never once regretted it.
 I have found something I believe in, love doing and am keen to share with others.

 Much of what we buy for skin care today contains a multitude of artificial ingredients, some of which can be skin irritants.
 Some well-known commercial beauty soaps or ‘beauty bars’ are not true soap at all, but a synthetic detergent full of unnecessary chemicals – just one look at the list of ingredients will be quite a revelation.
 Most other commercial soaps have been stripped of their precious glycerine, for use elsewhere in the beauty product industry (the ‘milling’ process) and are made with cheaper and, in many cases, ethically questionable palm oil.

 Our skin-loving soaps are gentle and nourishing, being rich in naturally occurring, moisturising glycerine, and contain no harsh detergents, parabens, sulphates or other such additives.
 Many synthetic fragrance and flavour oils, commonly found in commercial products, can be allergenic and besides offering a pleasant fragrance, they impart no other benefits to the skin.
 The essential oils we use for our blends are chosen for their inherent aromatherapy properties so we can thus tailor soaps to skin type.

-We add additional ingredients such as Tussah silk, kelp, cleansing clays, oatmeal and animal / plant milks, as well as a range of nutrient oils, to pamper your skin.
+We add additional ingredients such as cruelty-free Tussah silk, botanicals, clays, herbal oil macerates and animal / plant milks, as well as a range of nutrient oils, to pamper your skin.